 What should cleansing do?
 Remove dirt, bacteria and dead skin cells.
 It should also restore your skin’s pH levels, balancing extremes of oiliness or dryness.

 When do you use cleanser?
 Morning and night.
 You use it in the morning to remove any residue left over from products used the night before.
 You also use it at night to clean your face of oils, dirt, and make-up applied and collected throughout the day.
 The first and most important step in an anti-aging regimen is finding and using a good cleanser.

 After cleansing, the goal is for your skin to feel soft and smooth.
 Make sure skin is dry before applying the next products in your routine.
 Reminder to pat your skin dry – don’t rub as it can lead to irritation and stretching, which may cause unnecessary wrinkles.
-If you suffer from dry skin, as many with sensitive skin do, make sure you complete your routine with a sensitive face cream both morning and night.
+If you keep it simple, always make sure you cleanse then follow that up with a moisturizer.